 I am now Isabelle.

-Next was my business name, and that had also been selected a few weeks before, and it came back to me: Joyous Journeys.
+Next to tackle: my business name, and that had also been selected a few weeks before, and it came back to me: Joyous Journeys.

 I am now at peace – with my name, with my business name, with my role here on earth, and with my bigger, longer-term mission (A Red Tent in Every School, somehow, some day) (I still have NO idea how to go about this, but it’s coming!).

-So if you still see ‘Saveria’ here and there in my social media posts and blog posts, that is why.
-If you didn’t know me ‘then’, that is why you will occasionally see that name crop up.
+So if you still see my old name (I can't even bring myself to spell it out!) here and there in my social media posts and blog posts and randomly on the web, that is why.
+If you didn’t know me ‘then’, that is why you will occasionally see another name crop up.
 You might think it is lovely and original and magical and whatever else I have heard over the years, but it has been such a burden for me since my childhood, that it just can’t be my name any more.

 And I had the power to change it, so I did.

-Therefore, here we are: Joyous Journeys with Isabelle, and still all about money, business and writing :-)
+Therefore, here we are: Joyous Journeys with Isabelle, and still all about writing, money and business :-)